Gold Coast Titans: Emblem and colours

 Although they were accepted into the National Rugby League, they were without a name after dropping "Dolphins" in order to avoid legal action from the Redcliffe Dolphins.
 The consortium aligned themselves with Gold Coast Radio Station 90.9 Sea FM, and set up a competition in which listeners could submit possible names for the new team.
 This was shortlisted into ten names, which through online voting was shortened to three: Titans, Stingers and Pirates.
 Online voting continued, with team being branded as the Gold Coast Titans on 21 September 2005.
 After the team name was chosen, fans were given six jerseys to vote for on the club's website, with option 6 ultimately being successful.

-In October 2021, the Titans unveiled a new logo for the first time since their admission into the NRL.
-The re-designed logo brings in the Titans' core colours that were designed to reflect the Gold Coast and modernises the iconic emblem.
-The logo remains true to the Gold Coast origins and retains the representation of the Titan out the front with a look of intent and fierceness.
+In October 2021, Gold Coast Titans launched a new look to take the young club into the future.The re-designed logo brought in the Titans' core colours that were designed to reflect the Gold Coast home and modernises the iconic emblem.
+The contemporary logo shows a steely determination, reflective of the ambitions of the Titans players, coaches and staff.
+It was the club's first rebrand since admittance into the competition in 2007.

 Stadium

-For their first season in the National Rugby League, the Titans played out of Carrara Stadium on Nerang-Broadbeach Road, while their 27,000-seat stadium, known as Skilled Park through sponsorship in Robina, was being completed.
+For their first season in the National Rugby League, the Titans played out of Carrara Stadium on Nerang-Broadbeach Road, while their 27,000-seat stadium in Robina was being completed.
 Carrara Stadium was cited as one of the main reasons the Gold Coast bid was rejected in their first attempt to rejoin the NRL, due to the fact that Carrara only seated around 16,000, and was an oval.

 Work on the new stadium commenced at the end of 2005, and the facility was ready for play before the start of the 2008 NRL season.
-The project was managed by the same company that constructed Suncorp Stadium, Brisbane Cricket Ground – Queensland's largest and most famous stadium, and Stadium Australia – the Sydney 2000 Olympic Stadium.
-The new stadium has a capacity of 27,400 – 2,400 more than originally planned for.
-It has since been renamed Cbus Super Stadium.
+The project was managed by the same company that constructed Lang Park, the Gabba, and Stadium Australia—the Sydney 2000 Olympic Stadium.
+The new stadium has a current (2024) capacity of 27,690—2,690 more than originally planned for.